Kayla Steindl: Professional career

 On April 16, 2012, Steindl was selected by the defending WNBA champion Minnesota Lynx with the 19th overall pick in the 2012 WNBA draft.
 She later moved to Australia and joined the Townsville Fire for the 2012–13 WNBL season.
 After a stint with the QBL's Mackay Meteorettes in 2013, she re-joined the Fire for the 2013–14 WNBL season.
 With the Fire, she played a key role in leading the team to successive WNBL Grand Finals, both of which resulted in runner-up finishes.

 Steindl again played for the Mackay Meteorettes in 2014 and 2015 before returning to the WNBL for the 2015–16 season with the Adelaide Lightning.

 After a stint with the Frankston Blues in 2016, Steindl returned to the Townsville Fire for the 2016–17 WNBL season.

 For the 2017–18 WNBL season, Steindl joined the Perth Lynx.
 After playing for the Perth Redbacks in the 2018 State Basketball League season, she returned to the Lynx for the 2018–19 WNBL season.

 Steindl played for the Joondalup Wolves in the 2019 State Basketball League season.
 In 2020, she helped the Wolves win the West Coast Classic title behind her grand final MVP performance.
 She then played for the Lynx in the 2020 WNBL Hub season in Queensland.

 In 2021, Steindl re-joined the Joondalup Wolves and earned All-NBL1 West First Team honours.

 In February 2023, Steindl signed with the Hobart Chargers of the NBL1 South for the 2023 season.
 She returned to the Chargers for the 2024 season and again for the 2025 season.

 National team career

 Steindl was selected to represent Team USA at the 2011 Pan American Games in Guadalajara, Mexico.
 Team USA lost their first two games in close contests, before rebounding to win their next two games.
 Their 2–2 record earned them seventh-place finish.
 Steindl appeared in all four games and scored eight points.

 Personal life

 Steindl's sister, Tami Willey, is also a professional basketball player.
 She too has played for Adelaide in the WNBL and with the Mackay Meteorettes in the QBL.

 In 2018, she married NBL player Clint Steindl.
 The couple have two children.

-In August 2025, Steindl was appointed assistant general manager of the new Tasmanian WNBL team.
+In August 2025, Steindl was appointed assistant general manager of the new Tasmanian WNBL team, the Tasmania Jewels.